 Corwin is seeking the records as a part of his liberal super PAC's ongoing investigation

 into whether the bid for a 25-year lease to manage the State Fair racino in Albuquerque was rigged.
-The lease was awarded to the Downs of Albuquerque, whose shareholders have donated at least $85,000 to the governor.
-Downs majority owners William Windham and John Turner have business interests in Louisiana, where Franco visited just before the Downs was awarded a lease that's projected to give the company $1 billion in revenues over 25 years.
+The lease was awarded to the Downs of Albuquerque.
+Shareholders and players associated with the Downs have donated $85,000 to the governor and her political committee.
+Downs majority owners William Windham and John Turner have business interests in Louisiana, where Franco visited just before the Downs was awarded a lease that's projected to give the company $1 billion in revenue over 25 years.

 to read SFR's cover story on the Downs racino lease.

 to read SFR's ongoing coverage of transparency issues.